AstunTechnology/Loader/readme.markdown

 * 'gfs_file'
   * OGR .gfs file used to define the feature attributes and geometry type of the feautes read from the GML again choose a suitable gfs file for your source data such as ../gfs/osmm_topo_postgres.gfs for loading OS MasterMap Topo in to PostgreSQL.

+Note: Environment variables can be used with any of the options by using a token of the form: $HOME, ${HOME} or %TEMP% (Windows only)

 Then run from the commandline:

 'python loader.py loader.config'